 Members can choose to gain qualifications in legal finance & practice management to further their career.

-Ordinary Member: The qualifications for admission as an Ordinary Member shall be: 1) the intention to pursue and study the profession and learn the basic principles of legal cashiering and/or administration within a legal practice; 2) in addition to all the above requirements he shall satisfy the Executive Council as to his general character, experience and suitability for admission.
-Ordinary members may attend and speak but not vote at general meetings of the Institute.
+Member: The qualifications for admission as an Member shall be: 1) the intention to pursue and study the profession and learn the basic principles of legal cashiering and/or administration within a legal practice; 2) in addition to all the above requirements he shall satisfy the Executive Council as to his general character, experience and suitability for admission.
+Members may attend and speak but not vote at general meetings of the Institute.

 This is attained by the successful completion of two 3-hour examinations one on each of the 2 papers that are designed to assess a sound working knowledge of basic legal accounts and the Solicitors accounts rules.
 Diploma members may use the designatory letters ILFM (Dip).
 A Diploma Member may attend, vote and speak at general meetings of the Institute.